 You can.
 Today’s process requires you to provision users via SCIM.
-However, there is no ability to assign users programmatically to account nodes (or geos) through the SCIM API.
-Therefore, you must establish a process where a Checkr administrator will assign a newly created user to a node (or geo) within your account after the SCIM interface has concluded its work.
+However, there is no ability to assign users programmatically to account nodes through the SCIM API.
+Therefore, you must establish a process where a Checkr administrator will assign a newly created user to a node within your account after the SCIM interface has concluded its work.

 Does Checkr support roles or other SCIM endpoints?

 Today, Checkr only supports provisioning through the Users SCIM endpoint.
 You must manually configure roles by mapping Checkr roles defined using the Checkr Dashboard to your internal roles.